 On December 31, 2019, we entered into a securities purchase agreement with certain investors named therein, pursuant to which we issued and sold, in a private placement offering between December 2019 and February 2020, 7,725,045 shares of our Series A Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), at an offering price of \$3.50 (the "Preferred Stock Offering").
 We received gross proceeds of approximately \$27 million (which includes proceeds of approximately \$8 million raised from the issuances of convertible unsecured subordinated promissory notes issued in September and October 2019 which converted into shares of our Series A Preferred Stock) in connection with the Preferred Stock Offering, before deducting fees and related offering expenses.
 Our Chief Executive Officer, Mr. Toler, purchased 1,428,572 shares of our Series A Preferred Stock.
-Upon the consummation of the offering contemplated hereby, the Series A Preferred Stock will automatically convert into shares of our common stock.
+Upon the consummation of our IPO in December 2020, the Series A Preferred Stock automatically converted into 2,291,469 shares of our common stock and we paid \$2.6 million to settle the Series A Preferred Stock dividend.